Accessible Trader: Quick Start Guide

 | Alt+H | Toggle the heatmap overlay on/off |

-| Alt+S | Strategy manager: load, configure, and run automated strategies |
+| Alt+S | Strategy manager: build, import, and run automated strategies (your library starts empty — the app does not choose a strategy for you) |

 | Alt+W | Sound designer: customize indicator timbres and bell patch assignments |